 The ACSA is proud to partner with:

-The ACSA is proud to sponsor the AAITB Awards recognizing excellence in Alberta industry.
+The ACSA is proud to sponsor the AIT Awards recognizing excellence in Alberta industry.
 Every year, the Apprenticeship and Industry Training Board celebrates the best of the best of Alberta’s apprentices and employers.

 Alberta Roadbuilders & Heavy Construction Association